pintergreg/software-engineering/lectures/13_code_quality.md

     - uncommunicative names
 - comments
 - large class
-    - possibly do more than on thing
+    - possibly do more than one thing
-- a function / class does more than on thing
+- a function / class does more than one thing

 ::: {.text-smaller}
 source: [@atwood2006code]